 The first third of content tends to be linking to other systems internal to the business.
-This can be a wide variety of systems - anything from an LMS, a document management system, an intranet page.
+This can be a wide variety of systems - anything from an LMS, a document management system to an intranet page.
 For many of these internal resources, you'll have an internal IP address that can be used as part of a link in Curatr and by linking to it where it is already uploaded, you save on version control headaches.
 Your first priority should always to curate content inside.

 The next third tends to come from the wider world, via the world wide web.
-In this section of content, you can expand to look at popular content sharing websites (think YouTube / TED and so on).
+In this section of content, you can expand to look at popular content sharing websites (think YouTube or TED Talks).
 There is a world of rich content on the Internet, just waiting for you to tap into it.
 Where possible, before making something new yourself, look to see if it can be sourced externally (hopefully, for free!).
 When sourcing external content, make sure it always adheres to the fair-use policy outlined here.